JoshPaulie/textual-cards/README.md

 After installation, run `cards` in your terminal. 💤 Your decks directory will be read, and a list presented. 💤 From this list you can pick which deck to load up 💤, and use the (hopefully intuitive) keyboard shortcuts

 ### Decks
-Flashcards are collected as "deck" files, in the directory `~/decks`. 💤 This file is recursively checked, allowing for the decks to be categorized into subdirectories 💤
+Flashcards are collected as "deck" files, in the directory `~/decks`. 💤 This directory is recursively checked, allowing for the decks to be categorized into subdirectories 💤

 - These deck files can be named anything, but are "Pipe (`|`) seperated values" files
 - The left hand side of the `|` is the question, while the right is the answer
 - Each line in the deck file considered a [card](#cards)
+- Blank lines are ignored
+- Lines starting with # are considered comments and also ignored

 An example deck may look like
 ```